rondymesquita/the-agile-code-review-manifesto/README.md

 ## Introduction

 This manifesto collects 10 practices of how to conduce a code review using an agile approach.
-It seeks to focus on a better analysis in what was developed, to share better understanding of requirements and keep people close and working together as a team.
+It seeks to focus in what was developed, to share better understanding of requirements and keep people close and working together as a team.

 It is based on Agile Manifesto along with my experience as software developer on agile teams.